- The problem with noise

 Noise is a byproduct of irregular signal fluctuations that accompany a transmitted signal, but these fluctuations are not a part of the signal and instead obscure the intended target.
 As a result, one of the most crucial tasks in imaging is finding a solution to create a strong signal with a minimum amount of noise beside it.

 We have outlined a few different solutions for measuring the impact of noise.
 In our test lab, we follow ISO 15739 to obtain the SNR as it is a much more accurate representation of the human perception of noise in an image.
-We also often utilize the dead leaves chart to better correlate our testing with that of a real environment.
+We also often utilize the dead leaves chart to correlate our testing with that of a natural environment.

 It is most important to find a solution that covers the specifications of your devices under test.